julianandrews/gddns/README.md

 Dynamic DNS client.

-gddns is designed to be a clean and simple dynamic DNS client.
+gddns is designed to be a simple and robust client for the DynDNS API.

 ## Supported services

-gddns has been tested on Google domains and No-IP, but should work with any of several other dynamic DNS service using the same DynDNS API.
+gddns has been tested on deSEC, and No-IP, but should work with any of several other dynamic DNS service using the DynDNS API.

 ## Installation